jhartz/pyprovide/README.md

             return ClassZ(use_color_plz=True)
     ```

+3. When your program is first starting, create an Injector and use it to get an instance of your
+    first *injectable class*:

+    ```python
+    from pyprovide import Injector

+    def main():
+        injector = Injector(MyModule())
+        instance = injector.get_instance(ClassA)
+        instance.do_stuff()
+    ```

+    The beauty of this is that ClassA may have some dependencies, and those dependencies may have
+    other dependencies, but this is all handled by PyProvide.

 ## Important Notes

 As specified a few times above, in PyProvide, **all providers are singleton providers**.
 The value